Branched-Chain Amino Acids (BCAAs)

 - ^ Combination of branched-chain amino acids and angiotensin-converting enzyme inhibitor suppresses the cumulative recurrence of hepatocellular carcinoma: a randomized control trial.

-- ^ Yoshizawa F. New therapeutic strategy for amino acid medicine: notable functions of branched chain amino acids as biological regulators.
+- ^ Yoshizawa F. New wellbeing strategy for amino acid medicine: notable functions of branched chain amino acids as biological regulators.
 J Pharmacol Sci.
 (2012)

 - ^ Dietary Protein Impact on Glycemic Control during Weight Loss.